haiwen/seafile/README.markdown

 1. Mature, reliable, production-ready file syncing algorithm.
 2. Doesn't depend on Git.
-3. Online collaboration features useful for teamwork.
+3. Not a Dropbox-clone, but a newly designed product for teamwork.

 Internal
 ========